home-assistant/home-assistant.io/source/_integrations/homekit_controller.markdown

 ### Prerequisites

 - A HomeKit device which supports Thread.
 This is indicated by the Thread label on the packaging.
-- Make sure HomeKit controller has been [joined using Bluetooth](#adding-a-homekit-device-through-bluetooth).
+- Make sure the HomeKit device has been [joined using Bluetooth](#adding-a-homekit-device-through-bluetooth).
 - **Thread network**: In order to use HomeKit over Thread, you need a working border router.
     - Make sure your Home Assistant device is on the same network (LAN) as the border router.
+    - Make sure the Thread network you'd like to use is known by Home Assistant and marked as **Preferred network** in the Thread configuration.
     - If you have a Home Assistant Yellow or SkyConnect, you can enable multiprotocol to set up an Open Thread border router and with that a Thread network.
       - Documentation on [enabling multiprotocol on Yellow](https://yellow.home-assistant.io/guides/enable-multiprotocol/)
       - Documentation on [enabling multiprotocol on SkyConnect](https://skyconnect.home-assistant.io/procedures/enable-multiprotocol/)

 ### To add a HomeKit device to a Thread network via Home Assistant

 1. To open the device configuration page, on the **HomeKit** integration, select the **device**.
 1. Under **Diagnostic**, you can see the **Thread Status** as **Disabled**.